UPDATE 1-Sailing-Sweden to face New Zealand in America's Cup Challenger final

 * America's Cup match against Oracle Team USA begins June 17 (Adds details, quotes)

-June 9 Sweden's Artemis Racing secured an America's Cup Challenger showdown against Emirates Team New Zealand by knocking out Softbank Team Japan in their semi-final on Friday.
+June 9 (Reuters) - Sweden's Artemis Racing secured an America's Cup Challenger showdown against Emirates Team New Zealand by knocking out Softbank Team Japan in their semi-final on Friday.

 "We're absolutely stoked, that was a tough race," Artemis Racing skipper Nathan Outteridge said on BT Sport immediately after clinching the series 5-3.